-Buying an index fund, or even better, a portfolio of index funds, is a way to own almost every publicly traded stock that is available.
+Buying an index fund, or even better, a portfolio of index funds, is a way to own almost every publicly traded stock and/or bond that is available.
 Why would you want to do this?

-Well, if you think capitalism works, and over time companies will collectively earn profits, the question then becomes, do you try to identify the companies you think will be most profitable (or hire someone to do this for you) or do you find a way to participate in the investment market as a whole, letting capitalism do the work for you?
+You would do this if you think capitalism works.
+If capitalism works then over time companies will collectively earn profits.
+The question then becomes, do you try to identify the companies you think will be most profitable (or hire someone to do this for you) or do you find a way to participate in the investment market as a whole, letting capitalism do the work for you?
 Owning an index fund is a way to participate in the market as a whole.

 Think of it like this; instead of betting on the team you think will win the Super Bowl this year (and winning big, or losing big), you figure the NFL as a whole will make money as people attend games and buy merchandise.

-Although there is not a way to invest in the NFL market as a whole, there is a way to invest in the investment market as a whole; you purchase index mutual funds.
+Although there is not a way to invest in the NFL in its entirety, there is a way to invest in the investment market as a whole; you purchase index mutual funds.

 Owning a portfolio of index funds is like owning all the teams in the NFL.
 There is no need to spend time and money researching each individual team and its players.
 An actively managed fund, on the other hand, has a staff of people conducting research in an attempt to identify the upcoming Super Bowl winner.